As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

-Adding a few drops of tea tree oil to a warm bath can help ease respiratory conditions.
+Adding a few drops of the oil to a warm bath can help ease respiratory conditions.

-Although tea tree is not toxic, care should be taken not to use it around the nose and eyes.
-It should not be taken internally.
+Although tea tree essential oil is not toxic, it is very strong.
+Do not use it around the nose and eyes and definitely do not consume it internally.

 Peppermint Essential Oil

 Peppermint essential oil is the most popular of the mint oil varieties.

 This is the best essential oil to stay more focused and alert.
 Whenever you feel that you’re starting to lose focus, just a whiff of peppermint can get you back on track.
 There’s a good reason why most chewing gums have a peppermint flavor.
 The strong minty aroma of peppermint instantly refreshes and reenergizes you making it easier to stay focused.

 This oil is also excellent for the digestive system.
 It is often used to combat irritation and allergies, and aid digestion.